Tao-Hu/VarianceComponentTest.jl/docs/dataformats.md

 ---
 ## Trait file

-Trait file is a text file which contains the values of traits/phenotypes.
+Trait file is a text file that contains the values of traits/phenotypes.
 In trait file, each line represents an individual.
+The format of trait file is the same as phenotype file in PLINK.
 The fields in trait file are

 * Family ID
 * Individual ID